 Lutheran Evangelism

-Everyone His Witness shows us how to share our faith.
+We witness to share our faith.
 What does this mean?
 It means listening to those who are unsure about Christianity.
 It means asking questions that aren’t accusatory.
 It means sharing the Good News about Jesus.
 There is no bashing, no judgment, and no forced imposition of beliefs.
 Instead, there’s understanding, communication, and honesty between friends.
-And Every One His Witness shows you how.

 The Bible is our source for understanding witnessing as God wants us to understand it.
 As we search the Holy Scriptures, we find numerous examples of God calling His people to bear witness, people responding to that call by being faithful witnesses, and God himself coming in the flesh to bear witness to the truth.
 In these biblical examples, we discover what witnessing is all about.